figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_SCAFFOLD.md

 git clone --branch near-graph https://github.com/VitalPointAI/near-subgraph.git
 ```

 Once the template has been cloned, change into the near-subgraph directory and install the dependencies with npm.
-Assuming you're using Gitpod, you can use the terminal command code <filename> to open a file, or navigate to the file in the Explorer panel and click on the filename.
+Assuming you're using Gitpod, you can use the terminal command `code <filename>` to open a file, or navigate to the file in the Explorer panel and click on the filename.
-You will need to look in subgraph.yaml, schema.graphql and src/mapping.ts
+You will need to look in `subgraph.yaml`, `schema.graphql` and `src/mapping.ts`.

 ```text
 cd near-subgraph